Against the Murderous, Thieving Hordes of Peasants: Open Letter on the Harsh Book Against the Peasants

 As Against the Peasants was published, Müntzer's forces were defeated, and he was captured.
-On May 27, Thomas Müntzer confessed before his execution.
+On 27 May, Thomas Müntzer confessed before his execution.
 Three days later, Luther wrote again to Johann Rühel and confided, "Well, whoever has seen Müntzer can say that he has seen the devil in the flesh in his greatest wrath.
 O Lord God, wherever such a spirit is in the peasants, how high time it is that they are strangled like mad dogs!"
 His pique had not subsided, even though the war was all but over.

 The peasants felt betrayed by Luther's change of position between his two pamphlets.
 His support in Admonition had turned to vitriol mere weeks later.
 His friends urged him to retract Against the Peasants.

 After a few months, he decided a formal explanation was required.
 He wrote An Open Letter on the Harsh Book Against the Peasants to the chancellor of Mansfeld Caspar Müller.
 He defends his previous writings, and states that it is the duty of a Christian to "suffer injustice, not to seize the sword and take to violence".
 He defends the 'harshness' that he used, stating that "a rebel is not worth rational arguments, for he does not accept them.
 You have to answer people like that with a fist, until the sweat drips off their noses".
 He also states that the princes were too severe in their punishment of the peasants and would be punished by God for their behaviour.
-With this document it became clear that Luther was a socially conservative man, who would not threaten secular authority.